garystafford/virtual-vehicles-docker/README.md

 ENTRYPOINT ["java", "-classpath", ".:config:", "-jar", "Vehicle-1.0-SNAPSHOT.jar", "prod", "com.example.vehicle.Main"] CMD [""]
 ```
+The Virtual-Vehicles service containers are built using project's Java 'prod' environment properties files.

 #### Start-Up ####
-The Virtual-Vehicles service containers are built using project's Java 'prod' environment properties files.
-Important, start from this project's root directory to run the following series of commands.
+Important, after cloning this repository locally, start from this project's root directory to run the following Docker commands.
+The Virtual-Vehicles services images and containers assume you are starting in the project's root folder.

 Start Graphite/StatsD container (_container 1 of 9_):
 ```sh